rodrigopcastro018/nodimo/README.md

     <img width="30%" src="example/simple_pendulum.png">
 </p>

-The nondimensional model for the pendulum's period as a function of the other variables is built as:
+The nondimensional model for the pendulum's period as a function of the other variables is built and displayed as:
 ```python
 from nodimo import Variable, NonDimensionalModel